About

 I previously held a post-doctoral fellowship with the Wilson Institute for Canadian History at McMaster University as well as a Visiting Research Chair with Fulbright Canada at the University of Arizona examining coal mining and energy transitions on the Navajo Nation in northern Arizona from 1950 to 2000.

 Please contact me if you are interested in pursuing graduate studies in history at Saint Mary's University.
-I'm willing to supervise students at the MA level interested in studying Canadian history, particularly northern Canada, environmental history, or histories of Indigenous-Settler relations.
+I'm willing to supervise students at the MA level interested in studying topics related to northern Canadian history, environmental history, or histories of Indigenous-Settler relations.
+You can connect via email at heather.green@smu.ca.

 Projects